Which Genetic Health Risks Should I Worry About?

 These are some of the most common diseases that have a strong genetic component, and fortunately, there are steps you can take to lower your risk.

 A lot of people think type 2 diabetes only happens if you eat junk food and are overweight.
-While exercise and diet play important roles, research shows that several genes are associated with the disease.
+While exercise and diet play important roles, research shows that several genes are associated with Type 2 diabetes.
 That helps explain why some people who are thin develop it.
 According to the renowned Joslin Diabetes Center, 15% of the U.S. population with type 2 diabetes have a normal body mass index.

 Even with a genetic predisposition, you can still lower your risk or even reverse type 2 in some cases:

 - Get down to a healthy weight.

 - Commit to regular exercise, including strength training.

 - Choose carbs that are low on the glycemic index (legumes, fruits, vegetables) over ones that rank high, such as sweets, baked goods, and white pasta and bread.

 Like type 2 diabetes, heart disease can be caused by both lifestyle and genetics.
 While you can’t change your genes, there are numerous things you can do to adjust your lifestyle.
 Here are some goals recommended by The American Heart Association:

 - Get your blood pressure, body mass index, and cholesterol levels within a healthy range.

 - Do some form of exercise every day.